José Manuel Balmaceda: Presidency

 Balmaceda instituted wide-reaching reforms, believing that he had now secured the support of the majority in Congress for any measures he decided to put forward.
 The new president initiated an unparalleled policy of heavy expenditure on public works, school building, and the strengthening of the naval and military forces of the republic.
-Contracts were given out to the value of £6,000,000 for the construction of railways in the southern districts; some $10,000,000 dollars were expended in the erection of schools and colleges; three cruisers and two seagoing torpedo boats were added to the Navy; the construction of the naval port at Talcahuano was actively pushed forward; new armament was purchased for the infantry and artillery branches of the Army, and heavy guns were acquired for permanently and strongly fortifying the ports of Valparaíso, Talcahuano, and Iquique.
+Contracts were given out to the value of £6,000,000 for the construction of railways in the southern districts; some $10,000,000 were expended in the erection of schools and colleges; three cruisers and two seagoing torpedo boats were added to the Navy; the construction of the naval port at Talcahuano was actively pushed forward; new armament was purchased for the infantry and artillery branches of the Army, and heavy guns were acquired for permanently and strongly fortifying the ports of Valparaíso, Talcahuano, and Iquique.

 In itself this policy was not unreasonable, and in many ways extremely beneficial for the country.
 Unfortunately corruption crept into the expenditure of the large sums involved.
 Contracts were given by favour and not by merit, and the progress made in the construction of the new public works was far from satisfactory.
 The opposition in Congress to President Balmaceda began to increase rapidly towards the close of 1887, and further gained ground in 1888.
 In order to ensure a majority favourable to his views, the President threw the whole weight of his official influence into the elections for Senators and Deputies in 1888; but many of the members returned to the chambers through this official influence joined the opposition shortly after taking their seats.